JeffOnABike/ecg/writeup.md

 The goal of my project is to efficiently classify episodes of Ventricular Fibrillations (VF) from sample ECG signal recordings originating from 35 test subjects.

 The meaning of efficient classification is as follows:
 * With maximum sensitivity (~100%).
-If there is an episode, it must be classified as positive.
-Competing technologies advertise a 98% sensitivity benchmark.
+If there is an episode, it nearly always must be classified as positive.
 * With optimal precision (>95%).
 Classifying an interval of ECG as an episode when there is fact no episode occurring is highly undesirable, but not as important as maintaining maximum sensitivity to true episodes.
 * Classification must be done as quickly as possible.
 The time window of observations used to classify should be minimized as every second is potentially the last the patient has.
 * Classification algorithms need to be computationally quick and simple, minimizing the additional lag of processing time on top of the window of observation.